hphelion/documentation/commercial/GA1/commercial.linux.arch.md

 	* Repo signing
 	* Generate package checksums
 * Validation
-* Organize & present as hLinux "repo"
+* Organize & present as Host Linux "repo"
-* Managed by the hLinux team

 hlinux-hrepo.usa.hp.com

-* Used by developers to access the hLinux repo
+* Used by developers to access the Host Linux repo
 * Fetches packages from deejay as needed
-* Managed by the hLinux team

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>